Tester to lead Senate probe on failures to spot Chinese spy balloons earlier

 VanHerck told reporters last week that the spy balloons that entered U.S. airspace during the Trump administration were not detected at the time.

-They were subsequently discovered in subsequent reviews of data by a Pentagon task force charged with investigating unidentified aerial phenomena, according to the New York Times.
+They were discovered in subsequent reviews of data by a Pentagon task force charged with investigating unidentified aerial phenomena, according to The New York Times.

 He said U.S. fighters should have intercepted the balloon over Alaska.